What’s philanthropic psychology?

 Jen Shang (along with Dr. Adrian Sargent and the Institute staff) is pioneering this emerging field, leading research and training.
 Jen works from a unique perspective, having earned the world’s first PhD in Philanthropy at Indiana University.
 She’s also known as the world’s first philanthropic psychologist, holding advanced degrees in psychology.

 “PhilPsych” draws on the etymology of philanthropy, from the Greek love for humankind.
 So PhilPsych studies how people love others – and also how we come to better love ourselves, deepening our sense of personal wellbeing.
-It studies intersections of identity, wellbeing, and love.

-PhilPsych isn’t the first time psychology has been applied to fundraising.
-But it’s exciting because it represents a “donor centricity 3.0.”A new perspective that raises more money while also intentionally improving the wellbeing of donors, fundraisers, and everyone philanthropy serves.
+PhilPsych represents a new perspective on identity-based, relationship fundraising that generates more giving while also improving the wellbeing of donors, fundraisers, and everyone philanthropy serves.

-In applied practice, PhilPsych research guides the words, images, and concepts we use in fundraising communications.
+In practice, PhilPsych research guides the words, images, and concepts we use in fundraising communications.
 (This is where it shows up in my work!)

 These same principles can also help us build structures and cultures of sustainable nonprofits – founded on meaningful personal experiences and relationships.